-Bring the entire family to the Tulsa Zoo, a unique family friendly attraction combining exciting animal encounters with natural history museum exhibits on 84 acres.
-The animal exhibits offer an exciting journey into the natural world where visitors can view a variety of animals from an African lion to an Australian red kangaroo.
-Must-see exhibits include the Giraffe Experience, the Chimpanzee Connection, the Penguin Exhibit and the Helmerich Sea Lion Cove.
+Bring the entire family to the Tulsa Zoo, a unique family friendly destination featuring animal encounters on 84 acres.
+The animal exhibits offer an exciting journey into the natural world with must-see exhibits including the Mary K. Chapman Rhino Reserve, Chimpanzee Connection and the Helmerich Sea Lion Cove.

 Discounts: Senior Discount

-Facility Amenities: ADA Compliant, Credit Cards Accepted, Gift Shop, Meeting Space Available, Restaurant on site
+Facility Amenities: ADA Compliant, Credit Cards Accepted, Gift Shop, Handicapped Parking, Meeting Space Available, Restaurant on site